Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Mr. Dougherty received his undergraduate degree in Music Education (BME) from the Florida State University College of Music, magna cum laude.
 While at FSU, he was a member of the Campus Band, Concert Band, Wind Symphony, Symphonic Band, Jazz Ensemble, Marching Chiefs, and Phi Mu Alpha Sinfonia.

-Mr. Dougherty is currently pursuing a graduate degree in Music Education (MS) from Florida International University with an anticipated graduation in December of 2024.
+Mr. Dougherty received his graduate degree in Music Education (MS) from Florida International University.

 Mr. Dougherty was honored to have been selected as the 2010 Martin County School District Teacher of the Year.
 He currently holds professional memberships in the FMEA , FBA, Phi Beta Mu, NAfME, and the FEA.

 Mr. Dougherty is a sought after adjudicator and clinician, presenting Leadership Workshops at several schools along the Treasure Coast.
+He is currently the coordinator of the leadership curriculum for the Penny’s Marching Arts Training Camps held at Eckerd College in the summer.
 Mr. Dougherty presented a clinic on student leadership at the FMEA All-State Professional Development Conference in 2016 and has served as a conductor for the Indian River State College Honors Jazz Ensemble (2011), Florida State University Summer Music Camp Osceola Band (2015), St. Lucie County MIOS Honor Band (2018), Big Bend High School Honor Band (2019), Polk County High School Honor Band (2020), Palm Beach County 9/10 Honor Band (2023), and Indian River State College Aaron Copland Band (2024).

 He currently maintains a private trumpet studio in Jensen Beach and is proud to be one of the founding members of the Treasure Coast Summer Band Camp.

 Mr. Dougherty and his wife Colleen are proud residents of the Treasure Coast.
-Together, they enjoy spending time with their children, Brandon (17) and Ryan (12) and their Goldendoodle, Bentley (4).
+Together, they enjoy spending time with their children, Brandon and Ryan and their Goldendoodle, Bentley.

 Johnny Egan